 Blog aggregators organize the best blog content from the web.
 But what makes them more powerful than most web directories is the fact that they also pull content from your RSS feed, which links back to your content.

+Before filling out the form you’ll need the RSS feed URL for your blog.
 For most sites (especially WordPress powered sites), your RSS feed is found at yoursite.com/rss.

 1-800 Number Listing Sites

 Just head over to directories like:

-And submit your 1-800 number and URL to the directory:
+And submit your 1-800 number and URL to the directory.